This is How the Danish Ambassador Gets Through Winter in DC

 Did you make it to another concert with Lars Eller?

 No, he couldn’t join me because he had a game.
 We were going to go see Nick Cave and the Bad Seeds at the Anthem.
-[The Caps] played somewhere that night and they lost, by the way (laughs).
+[The Caps] played somewhere that night and they lost, by the way.

 He should’ve gone to the concert instead.
 You said compared to DC it doesn’t get very cold in Denmark, but what do you think of how people here react to the snow?